 Determine the Title Loan Cost

-Go the the title loan calculator, enter the amount you want to borrow, the loan term, and the interest rate (or let them give you a quote).
+Go to the title loan calculator, enter the amount you want to borrow, the loan term, and lien fee.
 This is the cost portion of the cost benefit analysis.

 Determine the Benefit of the Title Loan